 You may not need to provide financial evidence if:

-- Long-term resident: You've been in the UK with permission for 12+ months immediately before applying
+- Long-term resident: You've been in the UK with valid permission for 12+ months immediately before applying

 - Partner's funds: You can rely on funds held in your partner's account (even if they're outside the UK)

-- Differential evidence: You're from a country on the differential evidence list (but may still be asked)
+- Differential evidence: You're from a country on the differential evidence list (UKVI may still request evidence)

-How Much Does the Parent of a Child Student Visa Cost?
+Parent of a Child Student Visa Cost & Processing Time 2026

-The visa application costs approximately £490 from outside the UK.
+The visa application costs £726 from 8 April 2026 (up from £682).
 You must also pay the Immigration Health Surcharge of £1,035 per year of your stay.
-Processing takes around 3 weeks from outside the UK.
-Extensions from within the UK may have different fees and processing times.
+Processing takes approximately 3 weeks from outside the UK.
+Extensions from within the UK use form FLR(IR) and cost £1,407 (up from £1,321).

 |---|---|

-You need a valid passport, proof of your relationship to the child, evidence of the child's school enrollment (admission letter/CAS details), financial evidence showing 28 days of held funds, accommodation details, and a TB certificate if required for your country.
+You need a valid passport, proof of your relationship to the child (birth certificate), evidence of the child's school enrolment (CAS from a licensed independent school), bank statements showing 28 days of held maintenance funds, accommodation details, evidence of your home outside the UK, and a TB certificate if required for your country.

 - Valid passport or travel document